quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Benchmarking the inter-haplotype distance method using simulations

 We developed a statistical method, termed "inter-haplotype distance" (IHD), to detect loci that are associated with the mutation spectrum in biparental RILs (Materials and Methods).
-To assess its power for detecting mutator alleles, we first tested the approach using simulated data (Materials and Methods).
-We find that power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by the mutator allele and the total number of *de novo* germline mutations used to detect it (that is, the product of the number of haplotypes and the mean number of mutations per haplotype) (Figure {@fig:simulations}).
+Using simulated data (Materials and Methods), we find that the method's power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by the mutator allele and the total number of *de novo* germline mutations used to detect it (that is, the product of the number of haplotypes and the mean number of mutations per haplotype) (Figure {@fig:simulations}).
-For example, given 50 haplotypes with an average of 500 *de novo* germline mutations each, our method has approximately 60% power to detect a mutator allele that increases the C>T *de novo* mutation rate by 10%.
+For example, given 50 haplotypes with an average of 500 *de novo* germline mutations each, the IHD approach has approximately 60% power to detect a mutator allele that increases the C>T *de novo* mutation rate by as little as 10%.
 However, the method only has about 30% power to detect a mutator of identical effect size that affects the C>G mutation rate, since C>G mutations are expected to make up a smaller fraction of all *de novo* germline mutations to begin with.
-These simulations also demonstrate that our method is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype (Figure {@fig:simulations}).
+These simulations also demonstrate that our approach is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype (Figure {@fig:simulations}).

 ![
 **Simulations to assess the power of the inter-haplotype distance method.**
 We simulated *de novo* germline mutations on a toy population of haplotypes such that 50% of haplotypes were affected by a mutator allele that increased the mutation rate of the specified $k$-mer by the specified effect size (an effect size of 1.5 indicates a 50% increase in the mutation rate).
-Colors of the lines indicate the number of simulated mutations on each haplotype (before augmenting the mutation rate with a mutator allele).
+Line colors indicate the number of simulated mutations on each haplotype (before augmenting the mutation rate with a mutator allele).
-Given a specific combination of parameters, the y-axis denotes the fraction of 100 simulations in which the simulated mutator allele could be detected at a p-value of 0.05.
+Given a specific combination of parameters, the y-axis denotes the fraction of 100 simulations in which the simulated mutator allele could be detected at significance threshold of p = 0.05.
 Shaded areas indicate the standard deviation of that fraction across 100 simulations.
 ](images/sims.png){#fig:simulations width=7in}